sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 *Contextualization*

-* Is the student able to connect their work and ideas to historical and contemporary precedents, and to situate their work within a domain practice?
+* Is the student able to connect their work and ideas to historical and contemporary precedents, and to situate their work within within the larger discourse surrounding ideas of design, art and creative technology?

 *Evaluation*